AndrewIjano/andrew-ijano-website/src/content/mac5856/03-modules.md

 ---
 title: 'Build configuration and modules'
-description: 'This is the report about the third tutorial for the Linux Kernel development'
+description: 'This is the report about the third tutorial for the Linux Kernel development: Introduction to Linux kernel build configuration and modules'
 pubDate: 'Mar 19 2025'
 ---